-How to help: Share the phonics home-learning sheet, so that you know which sounds are being taught in class and you are able to support your child with their phonics at home.
-Look for taught phonemes in books and print in the environment (on posters and signs).
+How to help: Look for taught phonemes in books and print in the environment (on posters and signs).
 Make up 'silly sentences' using target phonemes e.g hippos hopping up the hill, shiny shells on a ship.
 Listen to your child read their school reading book and encourage them to practice blending the sounds to read the words.
 Practice recognizing and reading on sight the 'tricky words' in your child's blue book and together share the library books your child selects to bring home.

-Writing - We will continue to work on developing correct pencil grip and good pencil control through a range of writing and fine motor control activities the use through our daily Funky Fingers activities and our taught handwriting sessions.
+Writing - We will continue to work on developing correct pencil grip and good pencil control through a range of writing and fine motor control activities through the use of our daily Funky Fingers activities, Squiggle & Wiggle sessions and our taught handwriting sessions using 'Letter Join'.
 We will write familiar words, labels and simple captions using our phonic knowledge.
 We will promote opportunities for the children to write during their independent learning and play activities (continuous provision).